Amasirat/Obsidian/Laravel.md

 # Database Seeders

-When you freshly migrate a database, the datat that the tables held are all droped and you'll have to re-populate every table from scratch.
+When you freshly migrate a database, the data that the tables held are all droped and you'll have to re-populate every table from scratch.
 However using seeders you can seed data into your tables right after you've migrated.

 You can make new seeders in order to make isolate seeders for each of your databases.